Bakery Demand Forecasting for Beck Roman In progress

 Goal: Replace gut-feeling daily bake decisions with per-product demand forecasts, reducing waste without losing sales.

-Tech Stack: Python, Scikit-learn (HistGradientBoosting, quantile loss), Pandas, DVC, GraphQL APIs (POS + ERP), Weights & Biases, Open-Meteo.
+Tech Stack: Python, Scikit-learn (HistGradientBoosting, quantile loss), Chronos-2 (foundation model), Pandas, DVC, GraphQL APIs (POS + ERP), Weights & Biases, Open-Meteo, Docker.

 The Challenge #